htefera/MLSystemsQualityEvaluation/README.md

   * The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is used to determine whether or not a patient has diabetes, based on certain diagnostic measurements.

 # Machine Learning Algorithms
-  * We selected 17 algorithms from three ML libraries: Sxikit-learn, Spark ML, and Keras
+  * We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network
-  * 8 algorithms from Spark ML and Scikit-learn are chosen for having the same mathematical intuition behind and set of hyperparameters
+  * We select algorithms that are equally present in the libraries.
+That is they have the same mathematical formulation and the same or similar set of hyperparameters.
-  * Keras Network Classifier was also considered

-## 17 Classifiers
-**We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network**
 1. LinearSVC
 2. LogisticRegression
 3. DecisionTreeClassifier